 Saint La Vie, based in Mexico, is founded by female social entrepreneur Jennifer Olson.
 This accessories company connects the skills and craft of local Mexican artisans to the global market place.
 Through principles of collaboration, fair trade and sustainability, Olson is using fashion commerce as a vehicle to enable communities to rise above poverty and achieve economic stability.
-Read more about Olson and her company below.
+Discover more about Olson and her people-first company below:

 Tell me more about Saint La Vie.
 What inspired you to start your own label?